Day One: Launch

 What to Expect

 Every effort will be made to update the site daily, but there are no guarantees.
-As the site may consist of detailed articles, I suggest reading it on a computer screen, though it is not necessary.
+As the site may consist of detailed articles, it is optimized for reading on a full screen.

 On IT Security